Bette Davis: 1937–1941: Success with Warner Bros.

 In contrast to Davis's success, her husband Ham Nelson had failed to establish a career for himself, and their relationship faltered.
 In 1938, Nelson obtained evidence that Davis was engaged in a sexual relationship with Howard Hughes, and subsequently filed for divorce, citing Davis's "cruel and inhuman manner".
+He also claimed she read books and her film manuscripts too often.
+By this time they had been living distant lives, as Davis's career often kept her preoccupied.
+"I was married to Ham only in name...When we were together, there was nothing left between us," biographer David Thomson quoted her saying.
+"Any happy days we had had were in our memories almost entirely before we married.
+The terrible distance when we were together was harder to bear than when we were apart.
+We no longer communicated with each other at all.
+And our sex life had disappeared, a woman who's been with just one man for a long time is practically a virgin again."
+Nelson remarried in 1946 and died in 1975.

-Davis was emotional during the making of her next film, Dark Victory (1939), and considered abandoning it until the producer Hal B. Wallis convinced her to channel her despair into her acting.
-The film was among the high-grossing films of the year, and the role of Judith Traherne brought her an Academy Award nomination.
+Nevertheless, Davis had wanted desperately for the marriage to work out and was devastated when it failed.
+She was emotional during the making of her next film, Dark Victory (1939), and considered abandoning it until the producer Hal B. Wallis convinced her to channel her despair into her acting.
+The film was among the high-grossing films of the year, and the role of Judith Traherne, a spirited heiress suffering from a malignant brain tumor, brought her an Academy Award nomination.
 In later years, Davis cited this performance as her personal favorite.
 Dark Victory featured Ronald Reagan and Humphrey Bogart in supporting roles.

-She appeared in three other box-office hits in 1939: The Old Maid with Miriam Hopkins, Juarez with Paul Muni, and The Private Lives of Elizabeth and Essex with Errol Flynn.
+Davis appeared in three other box-office hits in 1939: The Old Maid with Miriam Hopkins, Juarez with Paul Muni, and The Private Lives of Elizabeth and Essex with Errol Flynn.
 The last was her first color film, and her only color film made during the height of her career.
 To play the elderly Elizabeth I of England, Davis shaved her hairline and eyebrows.

-During filming, she was visited on the set by the actor Charles Laughton.
+During filming, Davis was visited on the set by the actor Charles Laughton.
 She commented that she had a "nerve" playing a woman in her 60s, to which Laughton replied: "Never not dare to hang yourself.
 That's the only way you grow in your profession.
 You must continually attempt things that you think are beyond you, or you get into a complete rut."
 Recalling the episode many years later, Davis remarked that Laughton's advice had influenced her throughout her career.